mojaveexpressguide/mojaveexpressguide.github.io/docs/Introduction.md

 - All energy weapons have built-in iron sights.
 - Redesigned blood, particle effects, and gore textures that fit within the New Vegas art style.
 - New and improved ballistic impact effects.
-- Bullet holes & casings match ammo.
+- Bullet holes and casings match ammo.
-- Bullet tracers and bullet trails.
+- Bullet trails and tracer effects.
 - Radiation and drowning visuals.
 - Various vanilla-plus tweaks to textures.
 - High quality LODs.